keeeto/keeeto.github.io/about.md

   <h2>Software</h2>

-  I have a background in using computational techniques to understand and design new materials.
  During the past few years I have been busy developing and applying tools to accelerate materials discovery.
 I make these tools available under open source licenses on <a href='https://github.com/keeeto/'>my GitHub page.</a>

 	<h3>SMACT</h3>